Inedo/inedo-docs/Content/proget/feeds/feed-overview/proget-bulk-import.md

 order: 6
 ---

 ProGet users come into the software with several packages to import—whether from their local drive, a package hosting service, or an alternative private repository.
 It's entirely possible to write a script to publish your package via the feed's API endpoints, but it's often easier to import these packages from a local disk or network.
-This ProGet feature configures a feed to use a local or network path that ProGet periodically scans for files to import.

 In this guide, we will look at how to import packages in bulk into your ProGet feeds through a local or network path and how to troubleshoot common errors that can occur during the import process.